 Kevan Jones: Will the hon.
 Lady give way?

-Kevan Jones: To ask the Secretary of State for Defence, what proportion of the P-8 Poseidon programme is covered by the US International Traffic in Arms Regulations.
+Kevan Jones: To ask the Secretary of State for Defence, for what reasons publication of the National Shipbuilding Strategy has been delayed.

-Kevan Jones: To ask the Secretary of State for Defence, what future ground surveillance capabilities his Department plans to develop for the P-8 Poseidon programme.
+Kevan Jones: To ask the Secretary of State for Defence, when he plans to publish the National Shipbuilding Strategy.